apache/calcite/site/_docs/howto.md

 See the [developers guide]({{ site.baseurl }}/develop/#getting-started).

+## Setting up an IDE for contribution

+### Setting up the IntelliJ IDEA

+To setup [IntelliJ IDEA](https://www.jetbrains.com/idea/), either ultimate or community, follow the standard steps for the installation of IDEA, and setup of the JDK with versions currently supported by Calcite.

+To start, go to *File > Open...* and open up Calcite's "pom.xml" file.
+When IntelliJ asks if you want to open it as a project or a file, select project.
+Also, say yes when it asks if you want a new window.
+IntelliJ's Maven project importer should handle the rest.

+There is a partially implemented IntelliJ code style config that you can import.
+Ii is located at: https://gist.github.com/gianm/27a4e3cad99d7b9b6513b6885d3cfcc9.
+It does not do everything needed to make Calcite's style checker happy, but it does a decent amount of it.
+To import, go to *Preferences > Editor > Code Style*, click the gear next to "scheme", then *Import Scheme > IntelliJ IDEA Code Style XML*.

+Once the importer is finished, navigate to the method `JdbcTest.testWinAgg` with *Navigate > Symbol* and enter `testWinAgg`.
+Run the `testWinAgg` by right-clicking and selecting *Run* (or the equivalent key shortcut sequence).

+If you encounter an error while running the `JdbcTest.testWinAgg` , run the following Maven command from the command line:

+`$ mvn -DskipTests clean install`

+You should see "BUILD SUCCESS".

+Once that is complete, proceed with running of the `JdbcTest.testWinAgg` .

+### Setting up NetBeans

+From the main menu, select *File > Open Project* and navigate to a name of the project (calcite) with a small Maven icon, and choose to open.
+(See [this tutorial](https://www.packtpub.com/mapt/book/application_development/9781785286124/2/ch02lvl1sec23/importing-an-existing-maven-project-in-netbeans) for example how to open maven project)

+Wait for NetBeans to finish importing of all the dependencies.

+Navigate to `org.apache.calcite.test.JdbcTest` method `testWinAgg`.

+Right click on the method and select to *Run Focused Test Method*.

+NetBeans will run a Maven process, and you should see in the command output window a line with `Running org.apache.calcite.test.JdbcTest` followed by "BUILD SUCCESS".

 ## Tracing

 To enable tracing, add the following flags to the java command line: